 Skip to main content

-CAIDA Summer Training Program
+ESCALATE Training Program (ETP)

 Summer 2026 pilot cohort · ESCALATE-supported

 A ten-week program in Internet measurement and cybersecurity research, culminating in a one-week in-person hackathon at the San Diego Supercomputer Center alongside other active members of the Internet research community.
+The program is open to undergraduate, graduate students, postdoc, and experienced research collaborators.

 A program of the Center for Applied Internet Data Analysis at UC San Diego / SDSC, supported by the ESCALATE project (NSF OAC-2519416).